 Your housing offer

-Yes—we will give you the keys to the property which you must return back to us by 4pm on the same day.
+We give you the keys and you can look at the property.
+You must return the keys to us by 4pm on the same day.

-If you do not respond to an offer of housing, we will cancel the offer and your application.
-You will receive a letter telling you this has happened.
-It is important that you tell the department about any changes to your housing needs.
+If you don’t respond to an offer of housing after we have made every effort to contact you, we cancel the offer and your application and send you a letter telling you why this has happened.

 It’s important to tell us about any changes to your circumstances and housing needs to ensure we have your up to date information to contact you.

 If you’re unhappy with the decision

 If you apply for a review, you must give us as much information as possible to explain why our decision was wrong, unfair or unreasonable.